ionic-team/ionic-io-docs/push/quick-start.md

 Want to dive in to Ionic Push as quickly as possible?
 Let's get started!

+For a full step-by-step process for configuring Ionic Push with iOS, watch the video below:

+<iframe style="margin: auto" width="660" height="345" src="https://www.youtube.com/embed/yVfEHHs_Fo4" frameborder="0" allowfullscreen></iframe>

-We've built a simple push notification starter app that, once configured, can be modified to your heart's content.
+We've also built a simple [push notification starter](http://github.com/driftyco/ionic-starter-push) app that, once configured, can be modified to your heart's content.

 ## Step 0: Set up your environment